|

 the first session?

-New students can just watch or join in straight away and begin
+just watch or join in straight away and begin at their own

 6. How much does